 A former Director of Engagement at the Senedd, Craig was awarded the OBE for services to the Welsh Parliament and Equality in the New Year’s Honours List 2021.
 Craig enjoyed a 38-year career at the Welsh Office and since 1999, at the Senedd in Cardiff Bay.
 Since leaving the Senedd in 2019, Craig has developed a small portfolio career combining his board level experience and passion for equality and fairness.

-Robin started his career in housing management, community regeneration and co-operative development.
-He has held senior posts in RSLs and latterly local authorities covering all aspects of housing, public protection and social care.
-He has also been a housing best value inspector for the Wales Audit Office.
-He is currently leading Welsh Government’s Scale and Pace programme (in partnership with the Chartered Institute of Housing).
-He is a trustee of Tai Pawb and a school governor.
+Starting in housing management, community regeneration and co-operative development, Robin has held senior posts in RSLs and latterly local authorities covering housing, public protection and social care and has been a housing best value inspector for the Wales Audit Office.
+He’s currently leading Welsh Government’s Scale and Pace programme (in partnership with the CIH).
+He is a former Tai Pawb trustee and a school governor.

 Della specialises in supporting the development and implementation of meaningful change to ensure the focus on equality, diversity and inclusion is deeply embedded within organisations and businesses.
 She has managed and delivered large-scale initiatives to address structural inequalities within the Arts, Creative Industries and Higher Education sectors.
-She the currently the Diversity and Inclusion Lead at Chwarae Teg, a Consultant and Speaker at people make it work and a Trustee of Spread the Word.
+She the currently the Operations and Social Change Manager at National Theatre Wales, a Consultant and Speaker at people make it work and a Trustee of Spread the Word.

 Deanna has worked as a generalist in HR for almost 10 years, recently taking a step into management, focussing on people and culture, and strategic approach.
 She started her career in manufacturing, moving into logistics and now the third sector, this has given her a wide range of knowledge, skills, and approach to inform her practice.
 Deanna is passionate about equity for all, in life and the workplace and she is excited to be a part of something that is pushing for higher standards in this area.

-Mark has over 20 years’ experience of working in the local authority sector in Wales and is currently the Principal Housing Strategy Officer at Caerphilly County Borough Council.
-Prior to this Mark had held positions in the defence, health and construction sectors.
-He has a BSc (Hons) in Housing Studies from the University of Wales Institute Cardiff and a PGD in Housing & Business Management from the West of England University.
-Stepping down from the role in 2021, Mark was a trustee of the board of Tai Pawb for 9 years.
-Mark still maintains an interest in equality, diversity and inclusion and has been a member of the QED panel since its inception.
+Mark has over 20 years’ experience of working in the local authority sector in Wales and is currently Principal Housing Strategy Officer at Caerphilly County Borough Council.
+Prior to this Mark held positions in the defence, health and construction sectors.
+Stepping down in 2021, Mark was a trustee of Tai Pawb for 9 years.
+Mark maintains an interest in equality, diversity and inclusion and has been a member of the QED panel since its inception.

 Dr Bob Smith